Civil rights movement (1865–1896): Lynching

-Lynch mob attacks on blacks, especially in the South, rose at the end of the 19th century.
+Lynch mob attacks on Black people, especially in the South, rose at the end of the 19th century.
 The perpetrators were rarely or never arrested or convicted.
 Nearly 3,500 African Americans and 1,300 whites were lynched in the United States, mostly from 1882 to 1901.
 The peak year was 1892.

 The frequency of lynchings and the episodes that sparked them varied from state to state as functions of local race relations.
-Lynching was higher in the context of worsening economic conditions for poor rural whites in heavily black counties, especially the low price of cotton in the 1890s.
+Lynching was higher in the context of worsening economic conditions for poor rural whites in heavily Black counties, especially the low price of cotton in the 1890s.
 Ida B. Wells (1862–1931) used her newspaper in Memphis Tennessee to attack lynchings; fearful for her life, she fled to the more peaceful precincts of Chicago in 1892 where she continued her one-person crusade.
 Nationally organized opposition to lynching began with the formation of the National Association for the Advancement of Colored People (NAACP) in 1909.
 There were 82 lynchings in 1909, and 10 in 1929.

 Public images

-In the mainstream national and local media of the late 19th century, "Blacks were persistently stereotyped as criminals, savages, or comic figures.
+In the mainstream national and local media of the late 19th century, "Black people were persistently stereotyped as criminals, savages, or comic figures.
 They were superstitious, lazy, violent, immoral, the butt of humor, and the source of danger to civilized life."
 Booker T. Washington, the young college president from Alabama, became famous for his articulate challenges to the extremely negative stereotypes.
 According to his biographer Robert J. Norrell, Washington: